 Carswell Farm belongs to Geoff Sayers, and has been in his family for generations.
 So naturally it was the first place to supply our meat, and it’s still a major source for us today.
 The farm stretches for three miles along the South Devon coast, and has a tradition of sheep and cattle farming going back hundreds of years.
 This is seriously lush pastureland - the best in Britain.
 The animals love it, and the humans here have learned to live with the changeable weather that creates it.
 Warm and wet.
 Often very, very wet.
 But sunny sometimes too.
 Perfect conditions for the finest organic meat.

-Stapleton Farm, run by Adam Stanbury and his family, is where our award-winning organic rose veal comes from.
-It’s near Ilfracombe in North Devon - a happy, healthy breeding ground for our calves, and the place where all their organic feed is grown.
+Our award-winning Organic Rose Veal comes from farms including Stapleton Farm, run by Adam Stanbury and his family, it’s near Ilfracombe in North Devon - a happy, healthy breeding ground for our calves, and the place where all their organic feed is grown.

 Littons Farm is the highest farm on Exmoor, at 1,350 feet above sea level.
 Tim Hinder rears superb organic chickens and ducks for us here, working hard to make sure they’re all happy.
 He even makes his own chicken houses, and tops up the birds’ natural foraging with maize for that distinctive yellow, flavoursome meat.